Displagent/displagent-docs/docs/report-slideshows/report-slideshows-table.md

+---
+title: Report Slideshows Table
+description: An explanation of the main Report Slideshows table in Displagent.
+---

 # Report Slideshows Table

 On this page of the app, you will find a central table/datagrid for all Report Slideshows.
 To navigate to it, open the navbar on the left-side of the app, expand the Slideshows group, and click on the Report Slideshows link.